LucianoBestia/dodrio_multi_component/README.md

 - content
 - footer
 # dodrio vdom - only one
-If I understand correctly, there must be only one vdom with only one RootRenderingComponent.
+If I understand correctly there must be only one vdom with only one RootRenderingComponent.
 The RootRenderingComponent has to be moved into the vdom.
-So this is the only struct, that we have access from the vdom events - on click.
-This means that this struct must have access to header, content and footer RenderComponents.
+So this is the only struct, that we have access must have access to header, content and footer RenderComponents.
 The easiest way is to create them inside the RootRenderingComponent.
 They will all need access to app_data.
+That data will be passed as function parameter.
 # cache
 I use dodrio cache for components, because they will change rarely.